bfentor/LiarsDice/README.md

 # LiarsDice
-The infamouse gambling game Liar's Dice written in Java
+The famous gambling game Liar's Dice written in Java